Learning Robust Recommenders through Cross-Model Agreement: Introduction

-In this work, we propose probabilistic and variational denoising for implicit feedback recommendation without using additional data.
-The signal for denoising comes from an insightful observation: different models tend to make relatively similar predictions for clean examples which represent the real user preference, while predictions for noisy examples would vary much more among different models.
-This observation is substantiated in an empirical study described in the next section.
-To this end, we propose \emph{denoising with probabilistic inference} (DPI) which aims to minimize the Kullback–Leibler (KL) divergence between the real user preference distributions parameterized by two recommendation models, and meanwhile, maximize the likelihood of the data observation given the real user preference.
-DPI can be considered as a learning framework which incorporates the weakly supervised signals from different model predictions to denoise the target recommender.
-We then show that DPI recovers the evidence lower bound (ELBO) of a variational auto-encoder (VAE) in which the real user preference acts as the latent variable.
-This leads to the second learning framework \emph{denoising with variational auto-encoder} (DVAE).
-More precisely, we use a pretrained model to describe the prior distribution.
-Then the target recommendation model which is used to infer user preferences and then generate final recommendation acts as the encoder, while the decoder will fit the likelihood of data observation given the real user preference.
-The proposed DPI and DVAE act as two denoising learning frameworks and can be naturally incorporated with existing recommendation models.
+In this work, we propose a general training framework to learn robust recommenders from implicit feedback without introducing external knowledge sources.
+The signal for denoising comes from an insightful observation: different models tend to make relatively similar predictions for clean examples which represent the real user preference, while the predictions for noisy examples would vary much more among different models.
+(See figure \ref{fig:prediction_differences} for more details.)
+To this end, we propose \emph{denoising with cross-model agreement} (DeCA) which minimizes the Kullback–Leibler (KL) divergence between the real user preference distributions parameterized by two recommendation models, and meanwhile, maximizes the likelihood of the data observation given the real user preference.
+DeCA can be considered as a framework that incorporates the weakly supervised signals from different model predictions to denoise the target recommender.
+The proposed DeCA acts as a robust learning framework and can be naturally incorporated with any recommendation model.

-To summarize, the main contributions of this work are as follow: \begin{itemize}[leftmargin=*] \item We find that the different models tend to make more similar predictions for clean examples than for noisy ones.
-This observation provides new hints to devise denoising methods for implicit feedback recommendation. \item We propose two learning frameworks DPI and DVAE which utilize the difference between model predictions as the denoising signal for implicit feedback and infer the real user preference from corrupted binary data. \item We instantiate DPI and DVAE with four state-of-the-art recommendation models and conduct extensive experiments on three datasets.
-The results demonstrate the effectiveness of our proposed methods. \end{itemize}
+To summarize, the main contributions of this work are as follows: \begin{itemize}[leftmargin=*] \item We find that the different models tend to make more similar predictions for clean examples than for noisy ones.
+This observation provides new hints to devise denoising methods for implicit feedback recommendation. \item We propose the robust learning frameworks DeCA which utilizes the agreement across different model predictions as the denoising signal for implicit feedback and then infers the real user preference from corrupted binary data. \item We instantiate DeCA with four classical recommendation models and conduct extensive experiments on four datasets.
+The results demonstrate the effectiveness of our proposal. \end{itemize}